ypinhsuan/tp/docs/DeveloperGuide.md

 1. Adding an attendance

    1. Prerequisites: List all classes and students using the `list` command.
-Using default tutor's pet data.
+Uses default tutor's pet data.

    1. Test case: `add-attendance c\1 l\1 s\1 w\3 p\70`<br>
       Expected: Attendance added.
 Details of the attendance shown in the status message.